-Losing your job in your early 60s can be painful financially and emotionally, but these seven tips will help you move forward
+Losing your job in your 60s can be painful, but these 7 tips will help you move forward

 You’re in the prime of your life, just a handful of years from retirement.
 So what do you do if your employer gives you a pink slip and sends you on your way?